Airline SAS to cut up to 5,000 jobs due to pandemic

-STOCKHOLM (Reuters) - Scandinavian airline SAS (SAS.ST) said on Tuesday it would reduce its workforce by up to 5,000 full-time positions, due to the COVID-19 pandemic and its impact on air travel.
+STOCKHOLM, April 28 (Reuters) - Scandinavian airline SAS said on Tuesday it would reduce its workforce by up to 5,000 full-time positions, due to the COVID-19 pandemic and its impact on air travel.

 Given the current restrictions, the airline said in a statement it expected limited activity during the key summer season.